huacat1017/huacat.office-theme/README.md

 ```
 - And you will see this extension

+## Known issues
+- **Office Black(Dark) Theme Full Version**: I tried to focus on the project, but I often got distracted because of games and computer problems.

 ## Feedback
 If there are any issues or if you want to request a feature, please report on [Issues](https://github.com/huacat1017/huacat.office-theme/issues) or open a [Pull Request](https://github.com/huacat1017/huacat.office-theme/pulls) if you are interested in development, Thank you.